"If This Is Not Part of Your Health Tool Box,

 And if you simply want to juice wheatgrass and leafy greens, then I recommend the lower-cost Manual Wheatgrass Juicer to handle your specific needs.
 Regardless of which juicer fits your needs, Order Today so you can start juicing healthful, life-invigorating vegetables in no time at all!

 |Your Price: ||$233.10 |

 ** Free Shipping to US and Canada Only.

-The Juice Extractor are made with North American plugs and use 120v power.
+The Juice Extractor is made with North American plugs and uses 120v power.

-If you live in Europe or elsewhere outside the U.S. you can order the 220v models below.
+If you live outside North America, you can order the 220v models.

-They are identical to the 100v counterparts in both look and function.
+They are identical to the 120v counterparts in both look and function.